stronnag/mwptools/docs/manual/docs/mwp-safehomes-editor.md

 safehome 7 0 0 0
 ```

-As you see, it's not too user friendly; the parmeters are
+As you see, it's not too user friendly; the parameters are

 * Index (0 - 7)
 * Status (0 = don't use, 1 = can use)